elephantscale/es-training-new/terraform/slides/terraform-walk-through.md

   }
 }
 ```
-* Creates a new resource called `aws_security_group`

 ## CIDR Blocks

-* The `ingress' above specifies that this group allows incoming TCP requests
+* The `ingress` in this group allows incoming TCP requests
     * on port 8080 from the CIDR block 0.0.0.0/0
 * CIDR blocks are a concise way to specify IP address ranges
+* For example
-* For example, a CIDR block of 10.0.0.0/24
+    * a CIDR block of 10.0.0.0/24
     * represents all IP addresses between 10.0.0.0 and 10.0.0.255
 * The CIDR block 0.0.0.0/0 is an IP address range that includes all possible IP addresses, so this security group allows incoming requests on port 8080 from any IP